 Encourage your partner or someone on your birthing team to get down low or shoot from higher up.
 Shoot from a variety of different angles and you’ll get more unique and interesting photos.

-When my partner and I were taking our practice photos, I would actually take his picture first to show him the angle I was thinking about and then have him try.
+When my partner and I were taking our practice photos, I would actually take her picture first to show her the angle I was thinking about and then have her try.
 We actually do this all the time.
-My partner often goes location scouting with me and I will have him stand in places I’m thinking about shooting my client.
+My partner often goes location scouting with me and I will have her stand in places I’m thinking about shooting my client.

 The most important thing to remember